 Even the most reputable credit-repair organizations will only provide temporary assistance, leaving you with a lot of work to do on your own.

 To learn more about the right ways to improve your credit score, check out WalletHub’s credit-improvement guide.
 You can also get personalized advice by signing up for a free WalletHub account.
 One of the features of your free account, your customized Credit Analysis, will break down your latest credit score and report, tell you how to fix any problem areas, and even give you an idea of how long that will take.
-WalletHub is the first and only site to offer free credit scores and reports that are updated on a daily basis.
+Plus, WalletHub offers free credit scores and reports that are updated on a daily basis.